knocklabs/docs/pages/send-and-manage-data/objects.md

 Here are a few guidelines when setting objects in Knock:
 - The `collection` should always be a plural form of a *type* of object within your system.
 - The `id` should be a unique string identifier within the collection.
 - `properties` accepts a dictionary of key-value pairs that can be referenced in your templates.
-Properties will always be shallowly merged between set calls, meaning that existing properties will be overridden.
+Properties will always be shallowly merged between set calls, meaning that existing properties will be overwritten.

 ## Examples